fahadchauhan/vector-space-model/README.md

 # vector-space-model
-Vector Space Model of IR
+Vector Space Model (VSM) of Information Retrieval(IR) extract the .rar file, short stories(Sample data) is in there.